Other Initiatives

 We gave our daughter a necklace for her 18th birthday while she was in Kenya, and she chose to give it to a friend of hers there who had never owned such a piece of jewellery before.
 This gift brought great joy but also communicated uniqueness, identity and worth – something this young lady hadn’t yet had much opportunity to experience.

-God has created each one of us as wonderfully unique, with talents and tastes as individual as we are.
+God has created each one of us wonderfully unique, with talents and tastes as individual as we are.
 It is our desire to foster, communicate and reinforce this unique individuality through creating many unique opportunities for practical giving, not only of the necessities of life but also gifts which enrich the soul and put a smile on the face.

 Jewellery when someone turns 18, a soft toy to a baby when it is born as well as a gift of toiletries for the new mum, a book to be read at bedtime, or an opportunity to play sports in a team regularly.
+We want to make the most of every opportunity we have to sow hope.

 “There was never a night or a problem that could defeat sunrise or hope.” – Bernard Williams